French confirm plane sent automatic messages about smoke before crash

 That flight data indicated smoke alerts occurred near the cockpit minutes before the crash.

-The data came through the Aircraft Communications Addressing and Reporting System (ACARS), a data link for sending messages between planes and ground facilities.
+The data came through the Aircraft Communications Addressing and Reporting System, or ACARS, which sends messages between planes and ground facilities.
 A screen grab of data has time stamps that match the approximate time the aircraft went missing.

 BEA, France’s accident investigation agency, “can confirm that the aircraft sent automatic ACARS messages about smoke in the front of the aircraft,” spokesman Sebastian Barthe said.